Lakeside-Apps/HouzLinc/README.md

 ### Building and Running the App for Development on Windows

 #### Building in Visual Studio
-Building and running the app in Visual Studio is straightforeward: select a configuration (`Debug` or `Release`), select `Any CPU` as the architecture and `HouzLinc (WinAppSDK Packaged)` as the launch profile.
+Building and running the app in Visual Studio is straightforeward: select a configuration (`Debug` or `Release`), select `Any CPU` as the architecture and `HouzLinc (WinAppSDK Packaged)`  or 'HouseLinc (WinAppSDK Unpackaged) as the launch profile depending on whether you want to build a packaged or unpackaged app.
 Press F5 to build, deploy and debug the app, or Ctrl F5 to run without the debugger.
-Once built, Visual Studio will deploy the app locally and run it.
+- Packaged app: once built, Visual Studio will deploy the app locally and run it.
 Once deployed, you can run that build directly from the Start menu.
+- Unpackaged app: Visual Studio will build and run the app directly from the output directory (e.g., UnoApp\bin\Release\net9.0-windows10.0.26100).
+No installation is required.
+You can run the app directly from that folder by launching UnoApp.exe.

 #### Building an Unsigned App Package for Sideloading on Windows
 Using Visual Studio `msbuild`, you can create an MSIX installer package that can be sideloaded on any Windows machine with developer mode turned on.
 Proceed as follows (see [here](https://platform.uno/docs/articles/uno-publishing-windows-packaged-unsigned.html) for more details):